Dune II Strategies

 Explore the immediate area with your units and take out the enemy as you come across them.
 That’s about it, there’s not much more to this mission.

 In the second mission, an enemy base will be present, but there is really no need to attack it.
-Simply focus on harvesting the Spice – you’ll have the chance to do battle in other mission.
+Simply focus on harvesting the Spice – you’ll have the chance to do battle in a subsequent mission.
 You can build 2 Refineries, and 2 Silos to hold enough Spice to reach the mission objective.

 Here onwards, all the mission objectives are the same: destroy every enemy unit and building.